 Guests can navigate their way across the West Bank and into historic Bethlehem.

-As you make your way from Manger Square to the center of the city, you’ll find interesting landmarks such as the Mosque of Omar and Church of the Nativity.
+As you make your way from Manger Square to the center of the city, you’ll find exciting landmarks such as the Mosque of Omar and Church of the Nativity.

 Floating in the Dead Sea